 SPNEGO helps organizations deploy security mechanisms.
-It determines the available GSSAPI mechanisms, selects one of them and uses it for all security operations.
+It determines the available GSSAPI mechanisms, selects one, and uses it for all security operations.

-Configuring ReadyAPI for using SPNEGO/Kerberos involves a number of steps.
+Configuring ReadyAPI for using SPNEGO/Kerberos involves several steps.
 Typically, the basic steps are enough.
-In certain cases, you may need to perform some additional steps.
+In certain cases, you may need to perform additional steps.

 You can add the SPNEGO/Kerberos authentication by using built-in and external profiles.